CSS-Electronics/canedge-grafana-backend/README.md

 The [CANedge Grafana Backend](https://github.com/CSS-Electronics/canedge-grafana-backend) app only processes data 'when needed' by an end user - and requires no database.
 It is ideal when you have large amounts of data - as you only process the data you need to visualize.

-In contrast, the [CANedge InfluxDB Writer](https://github.com/CSS-Electronics/canedge-influxdb-writer) requires that you process relevant data in advance (e.g. periodically or on-file-upload) and write the decoded data to a database.
-It is ideal if the dashboard loading speed is critical - but with the downside that large amounts of data is processed & stored (at a cost) without being used.
+The [CANedge InfluxDB Writer](https://github.com/CSS-Electronics/canedge-influxdb-writer) processes data in advance (e.g. periodically or on-file-upload) and writes the decoded data to a database.
+It is ideal if dashboard loading speed is critical - but with the downside that data is processed/stored even if it is not used.

 For details incl. 'pros & cons', see our [intro to telematics dashboards](https://www.csselectronics.com/pages/telematics-dashboard-open-source).